trailblazer/reform/README.md

 gem 'reform'
 ```

+## Nomenklatura

+Reform gives you two things: form objects for UI bla and contracts for API validation, taking the validations from the models into separate classes.

 ## Defining Forms

 You're working at a famous record label and your job is archiving all the songs, albums and artists.
 You start with a form to populate your `songs` table.